hydroshare/hydroshare/django_irods/README.rst

 might attach a RodsEnvironment to a session object, then use this to accomplish things in an example view like so in your views.py::

-    from ga_irods import tasks as itasks
+    from django_irods import tasks as itasks

     @requires_login
     def my_view(request):